joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 });
 ```

-`jsx-sfc` uses `TS function overload feature` to ensure that it is still type safe without template function.
-If the component function does not return JSX tags, the type error will occurs.
+`jsx-sfc` uses `TS function overload feature` to ensure that it is still type safe without `render function`.
+If the `Component function` does not return JSX tags, the type error will occurs.

 #### With TS generics